 Who gets campylobacteriosis?

-How is the germ spread?
+How is campylobacteriosis spread?

 What are the symptoms of campylobacteriosis and when do they appear?

 Since the organism is passed in the feces, only people with active diarrhea who are unable to control their bowel habits (infants and young children for example) should be isolated.
 Most infected people may return to work or school when their stools become formed provided that they carefully wash their hands after toilet visits.
 People with diarrhea should be excluded from childcare, food handling and direct patient care until their symptoms have resolved.

 Campylobacteriosis is diagnosed when Campylobacter bacteria are found in a stool sample.

 Do infected people need to be isolated or excluded from work or school?